 What is the Role of Reeds and Ligature?

 Two of the most important accessories for a clarinet mouthpiece are reeds and ligatures.
 Without any one of them, the clarinet mouthpiece will go mute!

 Ligatures are usually made of metal and rubber.
 The metal ones help produce bright tones and have great projection abilities.
 If you plan to play solo or in front of a large audience, consider getting a metal ligature for a better volume throw.

 For better sound quality, select a rubber ligature.
 They usually require a stronger airflow but tend to cause less damage to the reed on the clarinet's mouthpiece.

 Reeds produce different sounds using vibrations and have different strengths.
 If you are a beginner clarinetist, reeds with a strength of 2 or 2.5 break in easily and work well!

 Clarinet Mouthpiece FAQ

-Q: How do I care for my clarinet mouthpiece?
+Q: When should I upgrade my clarinet mouthpiece?